Double-stack rail transport: Outside North America

 On the vast majority of its network, Europe has more restricted loading gauge and train weight limits as well as axle load limits.
 In other words, many bridges and tunnels are too low for double-stacking.
-In addition, since European electrification standards generally predated double stacking, overhead catenary in Europe is too low to accommodate double stacking and rebuilding for double-stack operation is far too expensive.
+In addition, since European electrification standards generally predated double stacking and were not designed to accommodate for larger clearances than those permitted by existing bridges and tunnels, the overhead catenary in Europe is also too low to accommodate double stacking.
 Only a few newly built routes make accommodation for possible double stacking in the future such as the Betuweroute in the Netherlands which however links to no other railway line allowing double stacking.

-Standard gauge railways in North America and China must use special well cars to lower the center of gravity, reduce the loading gauge and in China allow double stack trains to run under specially heightened overhead lines. broad gauge used in India enables trains to carry standard shipping containers double-stacked on standard flat wagons.
+Standard gauge railways in North America and China must use special well cars to lower the center of gravity, fit within the loading gauge and in China allow double stack trains to run under specially heightened overhead lines. broad gauge used in India enables trains to carry standard shipping containers double-stacked on standard flat wagons.
 Flat wagons, in addition to being much less expensive than well wagons, can carry more containers in a given length of train.
 Indian Railways is able to carry containers double-stacked on standard flat wagons at 100 km/h.
 Experiments with triple-stacked operation using lower, 1,981 mm containers, were done unsuccessfully in 2006.
 Experiments in India for double stacking using flatcars under 25 kV AC overhead lines set 7.45 m above rail have begun with funds given by Japan.